awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether Elasticsearch domains have audit logging enabled\.
 This control fails if an Elasticsearch domain does not have audit logging enabled\.

 Audit logs are highly customizable\.
-They allow you to track user activity on your Elasticsearch clusters, including authentication successes and failures, requests to Elasticsearch, index changes, and incoming search queries\.
+They allow you to track user activity on your Elasticsearch clusters, including authentication successes and failures, requests to OpenSearch, index changes, and incoming search queries\.

 ### Remediation<a name="es-5-remediation"></a>

-For detailed instructions on enabling audit logs, see [Enabling audit logs](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/audit-logs.html#audit-log-enabling) in the *Amazon Elasticsearch Service Developer Guide*\.
+For detailed instructions on enabling audit logs, see [Enabling audit logs](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/audit-logs.html#audit-log-enabling) in the *Amazon OpenSearch Service Developer Guide*\.

 ## \[ES\.6\] Elasticsearch domains should have at least three data nodes<a name="fsbp-es-6"></a>